strongbrewio/strongbrewio.github.io/_posts/2018-10-16-safe-http-calls-with-rxjs.md

     console.log('do something fancy');
 })
 ```
-This all works fine, untill the user gets a `500` error, or even a simple `404` error ...
+This all works fine, until the user gets a `500` error, or even a simple `404` error ...
 If the user is having a bad connection which might result in a `404`, the observable will stop and the application will be broken.
 The user can search for results as much as he or she wants, the HTTP calls will never happen again.

 ## catchError